dan2-ux/2_pi_5_2_can_bus_fd_neo_pixel/README.md

   # The first 3 numbers actually have to power to dectect neo-pixel behavior.
   # 01 is for On, 00 is for Off.
   # ff.ff.ff will be the element that define what colour the neo-pixel will display
-  # The final on ff is for the intensity from 0 - 255
+  # The final on ff is for the intensity which is from 0 - 255
 </pre>

-There is another file on the repository named "pi_send_can_automatically.py" This file will help pi 5 to automatically send can signal, which will turn on and off neo-pixel automacially.
+There is another file on the repository named *pi_send_can_automatically.py* This file will help pi 5 to automatically send can signal, which will turn on and off neo-pixel automacially.